3C 273

 3C 273 is a quasar located at the center of a giant elliptical galaxy in the constellation of Virgo.
-It was the first quasar ever to be identified and is the visually brightest quasar in the sky as seen from Earth, with an apparent visual magnitude of 12.9.
+It was the first quasar ever to be identified and is the visually brightest quasar in the sky as seen from the Earth, with an apparent visual magnitude of 12.9, outshining by more than 16 times the entire galaxy that hosts it.
 The derived distance to this object is 749 Mpc.
 The mass of its central supermassive black hole is approximately 900 million times the mass of the Sun.

 Observation

 3C 273 is visible from March to July in both the northern and southern hemispheres.
 Situated in the Virgo constellation, it is bright enough to be observed by eye with a 6 inch amateur telescope.
 Due in part to its radio luminosity and its discovery as the first identified quasar, 3C 273's right ascension in the Fifth Fundamental Catalog (FK5) is used to standardize the positions of 23 extragalactic radio sources used to define the International Celestial Reference System (ICRS).

 Given its distance from Earth and visual magnitude, 3C 273 is the most distant celestial object average amateur astronomers are likely to see through their telescopes.